Omar507/100-days-of-code/log.md

 **Today's Progress**: Started working on my tribute page.
 Learned a lot on how to use div's and how to align them in the page.
 I am enjoying doing this and I think this page will look great once finished.
+Learned a little bit more of JavaScript and switch.